 Undergraduate.
 The undergraduate (Bachelor of Arts in Christian Studies) may be completed entirely by distance learning without residency requirement, though undergraduate students are welcome to enroll in on-campus graduate courses (though students would receive an undergraduate syllabus).
-In addition to coursework, the undergraduate distance program relies on substantive interaction and discussion opportunities with the instructor and peers as coursework is completed over a 7-week period.
-After each 7-week period (one week) is complete an enrollment period follows.
+In addition to coursework, the undergraduate distance program relies on substantive interaction and discussion opportunities with the instructor and peers as coursework is completed over a 7-week or 15-week period.
+After each 7-week period is complete, a one week enrollment period follows.